Dip Converter: Apparent vs True Dip Angle Calculator for Geology

 Bidirectional Conversion

-Convert true dip to apparent dip or apparent dip to true dip.
-Both calculations use the same trigonometric relationship solved for the unknown.
+Convert true dip to apparent dip or apparent dip to true dip for one known strike and section bearing.

 Assumptions

-- The geological surface is planar (flat) over the area of interest.
+- The geological surface is planar over the area of interest.

-- True dip and apparent dip are related by the standard trigonometric formula: tan(apparent) = tan(true) x sin(angle between section and strike).
+- True dip and apparent dip are related by tan(apparent) = tan(true) x sin(angle between section and strike).

-- Measurements are referenced to horizontal (0 degrees = flat, 90 degrees = vertical).
+- Measurements are referenced to horizontal, where 0 degrees is flat and 90 degrees is vertical.

 Limitations

-- Folded, faulted, or curved surfaces produce varying dip that a single conversion cannot capture.
+- Folded, faulted, overturned, or curved surfaces can produce varying dip that a single conversion cannot capture.

-- Not applicable to non-planar surfaces such as channel fills or unconformities.
+- Not applicable to non-planar surfaces such as channel fills, unconformities, or strongly curved contacts without separate interpretation.

 References